first dinosaur tracks in recorded history were discovered by a young farm boy

 person in history to purchase a dinosaur track)

-physicians to establish a medical practice in South Hadley, Massachusetts.
+of the first physicians to establish a medical practice in South Hadley, Massachusetts.

-On October 7, 1801, he married Lydia White of
+On October 7, 1801, he married Lydia White of Springfield, Massachusetts.
+They

-towards the establishment of the Mount Holyoke Female Seminary.
-At
+donation towards the establishment of the Mount Holyoke Female Seminary.
+At ninety,

--The biographical note accompanying the papers of Dr. Dwight at Mount
+note accompanying the papers of Dr. Dwight at Mount Holyoke College.

 3. Dexter Marsh (first